-Big Dave approved a subdivision for 56 small lots and another one for 16 lots in Berry Springs without checking whether the local water aquifer could support this.Certainly we’ve had some decent rain so far this Wet season but we need a lot more to sustain rural population growth.
-Town water is not an option so the developers need to instal a water tower and restrict water use to what the aquifer is estimated to be able to sustain.
+Approved subdivisions for 56 small lots and 16 lots in Berry Springs are not supported by the local water aquifer.
+More Wet season rain is needed to sustain rural population growth.
+Town water is not an option so the developers need to install a water tower and restrict water use to what the aquifer is estimated to be able to sustain.

-Back to Berry Springs: DisHon Dave rezoned from Rural (R – 20 acres or more) to Rural Living (RL 5 acres) a section of land adjacent to the iconic Berry Springs Nature Park – with its magic and soothing mineral waters.
-This is how it’s advertised – even though it doesn’t satisfy Development Consent Authority conditions: real estate ad Oxford Road .
+Back to Berry Springs and Rural zoned (20 acres or more) sections of land rezoned and subdivided into 5 acres per lot.
+Adjacent to the iconic Berry Springs Nature Park – with its magic and soothing mineral waters a subdivion is falsely advertised as part of Springs: real estate ad Oxford Road .

 There no reticulated water and land titles depend on water provided on each block.
 There are no waterfalls and no immediate access allowed to the Nature Park.
 And don’t you just love the real estate hype of closeness to urban service centres!
 Unreal!

 The other Ministerial=approved rezoning and subdivision will shortly be released for sale because of government pressure on the local Council to seal the road leading to the subdivision.
 This subdivision also has groundwater problems and borders on the Territory Wildlife Park.

 A recommendation by the Heritage Council to list the large Kulaluk tract of coastal land and mangroves, also with a number of sacred sites and burial grounds must be adhered to by a government of ethics and integrity.